Archery benefits: good for the body, good for the mind

 The other side of the sport of Archery is all in the mind.
 If you think about the act of drawing and shooting a bow Archery is a very repetitious sport.
 One shot after the other, trying to be as consistent as possible and, as with any other sport that requires precision, the level of concentration can be immense.

 The ability to be able to do something physically and mentally, repetitively and accurately, as with any sport requires discipline.
 In some respects, it can be quite Zen-like, and the more one repeats the process the more natural and second nature it becomes.

 How To Get Involved

 There are many sports that claim to be for everyone.
-Football, rugby, cricket, even golf; but Archery is a true ‘everyone’ sport.
+Football, Rugby, Cricket, even Golf; but Archery is a true ‘everyone’ sport.
 The exposure Archery received at the 2012 Olympic games showed the pinnacle of the sport, both amongst the able and disabled competitors that are at the very top of their game.
-This form of Archery however is merely the tip of the iceberg.
-As with any other sport, it is the grass roots clubs where many people will have their first taste of practicing the sport.
+This form of Archery, however, is merely the tip of the iceberg.
+As with any other sport, it is the grassroots clubs where many people will have their first taste of practising the sport.

 There are several organisations that govern the sport nationally and internationally, including Archery GB and the National Field Archery Society.
 If you are interested in what Archery might have to offer you or are looking for clubs local to you then have a look at their websites.
 Facebook and Twitter are also great sources of information as most local clubs have a presence on social media.